-If you visit Guizhou during off-peak season, you’ll pay just 4,000 points per night at the Four Points, which means your 60,000 points will get you 15 nights, just like in the Calgary example above.
-Combine that with Marriott’s 5th night free policy for your extra 3 free nights and you’re up to an incredible 18 nights with your card.
+Just like in the Calgary example above, if you visit Guizhou during off-peak season, you’ll pay just 4,000 points per night at the Four Points, which means your 75,000 points will get you 16 nights.
+Combine that with Marriott’s 5th night free policy for your extra 4 free nights and with the Marriott Bonvoy® Amex Card's Free Night Award, and you’re up to an incredible 20 nights with your card.

 Not bad, Amex.
 Not bad at all.

 Of course, you don’t have to stretch your points as far as we are.
 You can also choose to spend them in a single night, if you’d like.